15th October, 2024

 What Makes A Good Toolbox Talk? header image

-Health and safety talks are important, and if you get it right, they can make a real difference in the health, safety and wellbeing of your workforce.
+Health and safety talks are important, and if you get it right, they can make a real difference in the health, safety and well-being of your workforce.
+Toolbox talks can even help you comply with legal requirements.

 Subject

-The first step for delivering a good toolbox talk is to pick the right subject.
+The first step for delivering a good toolbox talk is to pick the right subject for your talk.

 It's much better to do a talk on lone working just before some lone work takes place - so that the information is fresh in the mind at the time it is needed.